• Welcome-Home Page

 Does a goat lay down to give birth?

-All of my does have laid down to give birth but some will stand up as well.
+Most of the time my does have laid down to give birth but some will stand up as well.

 How long does goat labor last?